My sundried vegetables are the best! (Photo copyright © by Kaj Halberg)

 Resting cheetah, Serengeti National Park, Tanzania.
 (Photo copyright © by Kaj Halberg)

-23 species of macaque (Macaca) are widely distributed across Asia, with a single species, the Barberry macaque (M. sylvanus), living in north-western Africa.
+Macaques (Macaca) are a genus of 23 species, widely distributed across Asia, with a single species, the Barberry macaque (M. sylvanus), living in north-western Africa.
 This genus, and many other monkeys, are described on the page Animals: Monkeys and apes.

 The rhesus monkey (Macaca mulatta) is the well-known brown monkey of India, called bandar, found almost everywhere in the country north of the Tapti and Godavari Rivers.
 Its total area of distribution is from Afghanistan eastwards through Pakistan, India, Nepal, Bangladesh, Myanmar, Thailand, Laos, and Vietnam, and thence north to central China.